Overlay

 What happens if I am denied boarding due to coronavirus (COVID-19)?

-There are certain exceptions to the `Anticipated event` exclusion from cover, including cancellation, curtailment or trip extension if you or your travelling companion are denied boarding due to displaying symptoms and/or diagnosis of an epidemic or pandemic disease (including coronavirus).
+There are certain exceptions to the 'Anticipated event' exclusion from cover, including cancellation, curtailment or trip extension if you or your travelling companion are denied boarding due to displaying symptoms and/or diagnosis of an epidemic or pandemic disease (including coronavirus).
 You will be covered for any unused and unrecoverable trip costs or for additional unexpected accommodation costs.
 When making a claim, you will be required to provide written confirmation of the denied boarding order from your airline/travel provider.
 Please note that your claim will only be considered if you have not travelled against the advice of the Foreign, Commonwealth & Development Office (FCDO) or the equivalent government authority in your country of residence.

 What happens if I am subject to compulsory quarantine whilst abroad due to coronavirus (COVID-19)?

-If you fall ill with an epidemic or pandemic disease (including coronavirus) or are requested to quarantine as a result of your exposure to the disease, you will be covered for medical costs incurred if you are outside your home country when falling ill.
+If you fall ill with an epidemic or pandemic disease (including COVID-19) or are requested to quarantine as a result of your exposure to the disease, you will be covered for medical costs incurred if you are outside your home country when falling ill.
 You will also be covered for cutting your trip short, repatriation and/or extending your trip if you are not well enough or able to travel home as planned.

 Your travel insurance policy will also cover the cost for one member of your travel party to stay abroad with you, where medically necessary, until you are fit enough to return home.
 It is important that you contact our 24-hour medical emergency helpline for advice and assistance if you are admitted to hospital or are unable to travel home as planned.